 Add-on Saves Time & Hassle

-Many of our dehumidification heating units use jumpers for joining together sections of open coil.
+Some of our dehumidification heaters use jumpers for joining together sections of open coil.
 One particular customer preferred to wire them up in-house.
 They wanted to be able to do their own custom configurations.

 As it turns out, the product assemblers were cutting their own jumpers.
 This seemingly small step was taking a long time thus slowing down production.
 The assemblers were not pleased with this extra step either.